-- The variance between 2021-22 Target/Estimate and the 2021-22 Actual can be attributed to the redevelopment of the entire suite of senior syllabuses to support the introduction of the new QCE system from 2019.
-Schools are still becoming familiar with the new curriculum content and assessment processes while contending with COVID-19 related disruptions to schooling. - The variance between the 2021-22 Target/Estimate and the 2021-22 Actual is due to enterprise bargaining agreement increases and the impact of inflation with vendor contracts.
-This resulted in higher costs (e.g. salaries, printing and freight). - The variance between the 2021-22 Target/Estimate and the 2021-22 Actual is due to the impact of COVID-19 restrictions requiring many of the QCAA's major activities to move online.
-This led to significant savings in travel, catering and venue hire.
+1. The variance between 2022-23 Target/Estimate and the 2022-23 Actual can be attributed to the redevelopment and further review of the entire suite of senior syllabuses following the implementation of the new QCE system and the revised P-10 Australian Curriculum.
+Schools are still becoming familiar with the new curriculum content and assessment processes.

+- The variance between the 2022-23 Target/Estimate and the 2022-23 Actual is due to the extension of temporary positions to support NAPLAN Online services and the impact of inflation on vendor contracts.
+This resulted in higher costs (e.g. salaries, printing and freight). - 3.
+The variance between the 2022-23 Target/Estimate and the 2022-23 Actual is due to the impact of the removal of COVID-19 restrictions, with the QCAA's major activities being delivered using both face-to-face and online modes.
+This has led to an increase in costs for travel, catering and venue hire.